neutrium/pipe/README.md

 	pipe.icsa 	// The pipe internal cross sectional area pipe.ecsa 	// The pipe external cross sectional area

-Each of these attributes are Quanitiy objects and can be readily converted to the desired unit using the `to()` method, by default the quantities will have the units specified for od and wt in the constructor.
-No special checking is performed to ensure unit consistency and therefore od and wall thickness could be returned in different units at the users disgression.
+Each of these attributes are Quantity objects and can be readily converted to the desired unit using the `to()` method, by default the quantities will have the units specified for od and wt in the constructor.
+No special checking is performed to ensure unit consistency and therefore od and wall thickness could be returned in different units at the users digression.

 The underlying scalar value of the quantity can be accessed using `pipe.od.scalar` which returns a [@neutrium/math](https://github.com/neutrium/math) Decimal or as a plain old javascript numbers using `pipe.od.scalar.toNumber()`.

-If you are performing caculations that require maximum performance (e.g. iterative hydraulics) to can obtain the a plain javascript object containing the pipe attributes:
+If you are performing calculations that require maximum performance (e.g. iterative hydraulics) to can obtain the a plain javascript object containing the pipe attributes:

 	let raw = pipe.raw();